Coronavirus (COVID-19) Preparedness Information Learn More

 Third Party Payments

 Students whose tuition and fees are funded through a third party, such as a business or agency, must have written documentation from the third party submitted to the Student Financial Services Office upon registration or by the tuition due date.

 The Fostering Independence through Education Act (Act 16 of 2019) provides a waiver of tuition and mandatory fees to PA resident students who have been in foster care to reduce financial barriers.
 Tuition waivers are provided for the balance of tuition and mandatory fees after the awarding of all eligible federal and state grants and other scholarships.
 For more information, click here.

-Federal financial aid is available to qualified students who are accepted to Conemaugh School of Radiologic Technology and submit the required financial aid forms.
+Federal financial aid is available to qualified students who are accepted to Conemaugh School of Nursing and submit the required financial aid forms.
 For a complete list of Conemaugh's Financial Aid Programs, click here!

-Conemaugh Student Financial Services office can also help you determine if you are eligible for additional support, including:
+Conemaugh School of Nursing's financial aid team can also help you determine if you are eligible for additional support, including:

 To determine eligibility for federal and state financial aid, students must complete and submit the following documents:

 Students who complete the necessary financial aid documents will be notified of their estimated financial aid amounts by mail mid-summer.
 The notification may also include: